smittytone/HighlighterSwift/README.md

 **Note** These new values are applied to the instance’s `theme` property.

-You can set or change your preferred font later by using *setCodeFont()*, which takes an NSFont or UIFont instance configured for the font and text size you want, and is called on the Highlighter instance’s *theme- property:
+You can set or change your preferred font later by using `setCodeFont()`, which takes an *NSFont* or *UIFont* instance configured for the font and text size you want, and is called on the *Highlighter* instance’s `theme` property:

 ```swift
 let font: NSFont = NSFont.init(name: "Menlo-Regular", size: 12.0)!
 highlighter.theme.setCodeFont(font)
 ```

-Finally, get an optional NSAttributedString containing the formatted code:
+Finally, get an optional *NSAttributedString* containing the formatted code:

 ```swift
 if let displayString: NSAttributedString = highlighter.highlight(codeString, as: "swift") {